5th Avenue Theater

 Look up at the beaux-arts style Cobb Building (1910) and see remnants of an older Seattle.
 Peering out from the 11-story edifice you'll...

 Formerly the Northern Life Tower, this 26-story art-deco skyscraper, built in 1928, was designed to reflect the mountains of the Pacific...

 A Contemporary Theatre

-One of the three big companies in the city, this theater fills its $30-million home at Kreielsheimer Place with performances by...
+One of the three big theater companies in the city, the ACT fills its $30-million home at Kreielsheimer Place with performances by...

 1308 5th Ave · interesting places nearby

 Built in 1926 with an opulent Asian motif, the 5th Avenue opened as a vaudeville house; it was later turned into a movie theater and then closed in 1979.
 An influx of funding and a heritage award saved it in 1980, and now it’s Seattle’s premier theater for Broadway musical revivals.
 It’s worth going just for a look at the architecture.

 Tickets are available by phone or at the theater box office.